 When a joint length is modified, if the length is shortened by more than the defined minimum PUP length, the software prompts you to add a PUP entry to the tally file.
-For more information, see Creating a PUP joint.
+See To create a PUP joint, page 27.